Codecasa

 Codecasa is an Italian luxury super yacht building firm, founded in Viareggio by Giovanni Battista Codecasa in 1825.

 History

 The shipyard Codecasa was created by Giovanni Battista Codecasa in 1825.

 Today, under the direction of the sixth generation Codecasa, the company works with a custom policy, which aims to build the yacht according to the owner's needs.
 In January 2020 the Shipyards will launch a new project: the construction of jets 2020.
 It will be a 70-meter yacht, with a unique design of its kind because it borrows the aviation lines with the result of looking like an airplane resting on the sea.
 This project should be completed within the year and is destined to become the new flagship of the Codecasa Shipyards.

-Even today the company, despite having many employees and several factories, is led at its top by members of the Codecasa family, maintaining a family business identity exactly as it was when it all started.
-For 40 years now at the helm of the company there has been Fulvio Codecasa (son of Ugo Codecasa), always present in the company, flanked by his daughters Fulvia and Elena Codecasa, and by their respective husbands Ennio Buonomo and Fabio Lofrese.
+The Codecasa family still maintains this family business.

 In 2010, Codecasa launched the superyacht Lady Lau.